PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-06-20 06:32:40
+Last updated: 2024-06-20 06:33:13
-Random Quote: There's kids playing hockey in the back.
-It's like you want us to make fun of you! - Barney Stinson
+Random Quote: Shelly, remember when you thought you had leprosy, and it was just a patch of dry skin? - Mary